robertsdotpm/p2pd/docs/source/general/interfaces.rst

     Routes:
         [...20, 193..., 7.7.7.7] -> [1.3.3.7]
         [8.8.0.0] -> [8.8.0.0]

-    Explanation:
+The software starts by grouping private IPs.
+It binds to the first and checks the external IP.
+The result is the external IP and a new route.
-        1. The software starts by grouping all private addresses for a NIC.
+If it finds a public IP for a NIC address it binds to the first IP in it's range (range if it's a block) and checks the external IP.
-            It then binds to one of the addresses and checks the external IP using STUN.
-The result is saved as the external address and this becomes a new route.
-When it finds a public IP for a NIC address it binds to the first IP in it's range and checks the external IP.
-Here it finds that 7.7.7.7 results in the same external address as the other private IPs and groups them into the same route.
-This demonstrates that public IPs can be assigned to NICs and they don't necessarily mean that an IP is externally routable.
+If the IPs match it assumes the range is valid.
+If it matches the previous route it groups them as the same route.

-        2. The software finds that when processing the block of IPs '8.8.0.0/16' that the external address matches.
-It assumes that this means the whole block is valid without checking every IP.
-This becomes another route.
-This example shows how some machines set their NIC IPs to their external addresses.
-It also demonstrates how ranges work.
+The software finds when processing the block of IPs '8.8.0.0/16' the external address matches.
+It assumes this means the whole block is valid without checking every IP.
+This becomes a new route.
+This shows how some machines set their NIC IPs to their external addresses.

 ----